sawall/siglican/README.md

 Colorbox/Galleria static site generator.

 ##How To
-1. Put the contents of this folder into your Pelican plugins directory.
+1. Put this folder into your Pelican plugins directory.
 Add 'siglican' to PLUGINS in pelicanconf.py.
 2. Create a 'siglican' directory in your base directory, at the same level as 'content'.
 Drag 'colorbox' or 'galleria' from the 'themes' directory into this folder.
 Also create an 'images' subdirectory under 'siglican'.